The City’s updated Frontage Works Program helps create a consistent, modern standard, improving both safety and aesthetics.

 Streetscape upgrades or cash contributions

 Cost-recovery from future development and subdivision applications on streets where the City completes the upgrades

 Concrete curb and gutter

 Separated concrete sidewalks with landscaped boulevards on both sides of the street

 Underground work (storm, sanitary, water) if necessary

-As of January 5, 2018, anyone submitting a development or subdivision application for a new single-family home in southwest Coquitlam is required to either:
+Anyone currently submitting a development or subdivision application for a new single-family home in southwest Coquitlam is required to either: